 Restoration Recovery accepts most major insurance plans, including TennCare, Georgia Medicaid, a broad range of commercial plans, and Medicare (plus supplemental Medicare plans).
 Our patient services team can verify your benefits before your first appointment so you know exactly what to expect in terms of cost.

 If you do not have insurance, contact us anyway.
-We can help you explore options and will walk you through self-pay pricing.
+Self-pay is a flat $250 per month, and our team will explain exactly what that covers before your first visit.
 For a full list of accepted carriers and details on the verification process, visit our insurance page.

 Four Clinic Locations

 We operate four outpatient clinics across Southeast Tennessee and North Georgia.
-All locations offer kratom and 7-OH addiction treatment with same-day appointments in most cases:
+All locations offer kratom and 7-OH addiction treatment with same-day appointments available.

 Take the Next Step